quantiaconsulting/amplicon_metagenomics/16S_ITS_tutorial/readme.md

 # Step 6: Analyzing Alpha and Beta diversities

-First, lets look at alpha diversity as a function of sequencing depth, as a test of our sequencing run:
+First, lets look at alpha diversity as a function of sequencing depth, as a test of our sequencing run.

 ```
 qiime diversity alpha-rarefaction \
-  --i-table table.qza \
+  --i-table table_16S.qza \
   --i-phylogeny rooted-tree_16S.qza \
   --p-max-depth 8000 \
   --m-metadata-file sample-metadata.tsv \